 You can use your hand-held camera, phone, tablet or laptop to take still images of documents.
-We provide camera stands in our reading rooms with a standard screw-in mount, or you can use universal adapters that enable smart phones or tablets to use these stands.
-You must book your camera stand in advance, when you book your visit.
+We provide camera stands in our reading rooms or you can use universal adapters that enable smart phones or tablets to use these stands.
+We do not have enough camera stands for every visitor to our reading rooms and you are more likely to be guaranteed a stand if you book your visit in advance.

 You may not use any device that scans images, or that has an integral or external stand or extension (such as a tripod or selfie stick).

 Flash photography is not permitted.
 Copyright applies to all records: please ask a member of staff for details.

 We do not allow gloves to be worn in our reading rooms, unless you are handling photographs, in line with long-standing guidance relating to the preservation of our collection.

 We would strongly recommend that you only bring what you need with you – the fewer items you have in your bag, the quicker it will be for us to check it when you arrive.

 Suitcases and other items that are too large to fit inside our lockers are not allowed inside the building: please make arrangements to leave luggage elsewhere.
 Our lockers can accommodate items with a maximum size of 43 cm x 42 cm x 24 cm.